selivan/elastalert-docker/README.md

 ## Running

-Executable name (one of `elastalert|elastalert-create-index|elastalert-test-rule`) should be the first parameter, `--config /opt/config/config.yaml` option is always present and other parameters are passed as they are.
+Executable name (one of `elastalert|elastalert-create-index|elastalert-test-rule`) should be the first parameter, `--config /opt/elastalert/config/config.yaml` option is always present and other parameters are passed as they are.

-I suggest to invoke `docker run` with `--init` option, that will properly forward signals and reap zombie processes(see [docs](https://docs.docker.com/compose/compose-file/#init)).
+I suggest to invoke `docker run` with `--init` option, that will properly forward signals and reap zombie processes(see Docker [docs](https://docs.docker.com/compose/compose-file/#init)).

 ### docker run